ivoruetsche/EseraOneWire/README.md

 1. Refresh the FHEM web UI to see devices auto-created for your 1-wire actors/sensor.
 1. Your EseraOneWire devices are ready to be used: Check the readings, try the queries provided by the controller, switch digital outputs, ...
+1. Read the Commandref of the new modules via the web UI.
 1. If your 1-wire sensor/actor is not auto-created: Check the log file for corresponding error messages.
 If your device is not supported yet please provide the log file.